About the Series

 April 2, 2017 2:00 PM - 3:00 PM

-Patrick Hemingway, Ernest Hemmingway's son, will bestow the 2017 PEN Hemingway Award to Yaa Gyasi for her novel Homegoing.
-Novelist and biographer Roxana Robinson, President of the Authors Guild, will deliver the keynote address.The Kennedy Library is the major repository of Ernest Hemingway's works.
-The PEN New England Awards in Nonfiction, Poetry, and Fiction will also be presented at the ceremony.
-This program is presented in partnership with PEN New England.
+Patrick Hemingway, Ernest Hemingway's son, presented the 2017 PEN Hemingway Award to Yaa Gyasi for her novel Homegoing.
+Novelist and biographer Roxana Robinson, President of the Authors Guild, delivered the keynote address.The Kennedy Library is the major repository of Ernest Hemingway's works.
+The PEN New England Awards in Nonfiction, Poetry, and Fiction were also presented at the ceremony.
+This program was presented in partnership with PEN New England.

 April 20, 2017 6:00 PM - 7:30 PM

 Dr. Andrew Farah, Chief of Psychiatry, High Point Division, University of North Carolina Healthcare System, discusses his new book, Hemingway's Brain with Dr. Linda Miller.